Regulations for the Degree of Master of Environmental Planning (MEP)

 - Candidates must gain 120 points at 500 level or above, including a dissertation equivalent to 60 points, or a thesis equivalent to 90 points, or a thesis equivalent to 120 points as prescribed for the Degree in the Environmental Planning entry in the University of Waikato Catalogue of Papers.

-- Candidates must enrol for and undertake the requirements of the Degree in accordance with the guidelines contained in the Faculty of Arts and Social Sciences Graduate Handbook for the degree of Master of Environmental Planning.
+- Candidates must enrol for and undertake the requirements of the Degree in accordance with the guidelines contained in the Division of Arts, Law, Psychology and Social Sciences Graduate Handbook for the degree of Master of Environmental Planning.

-- The procedures and criteria for assessing the personal and professional competencies central to the satisfactory completion of the Degree are prescribed in the Faculty of Arts and Social Sciences Graduate Handbook for the degree of Master of Environmental Planning.
+- The procedures and criteria for assessing the personal and professional competencies central to the satisfactory completion of the Degree are prescribed in the Division of Arts, Law, Psychology and Social Sciences Graduate Handbook for the degree of Master of Environmental Planning.

 - If a candidate fails a paper or papers (worth not more than 30 points in total), they may repeat the paper or papers or take an alternative paper or papers with the same total points value on one occasion only.
 A candidate who fails a paper or papers worth more than 30 points in total will not be permitted to proceed with the Degree.